joates-spring-2021/Lab-07/README.md

 The notation above gives the name of each function, the number and type of its argument(s), and the type of its return value.
 The function names **shall** be spelled exactly as shown (for example, is_digit).
+Each function **shall** contain a docstring (a string literal occurring as the first statement of the function) that briefly describes what the function does.

 1. Function is_alpha has one parameter (a string).
 It returns True if all of the characters in the string are upper case or lower case ASCII letters (it returns False otherwise).